-Nortex Communications will continue to participate in employee training at both the industry sponsored events, vendor training as well as locally within the community college so that it's current employees can continue to improve their skills and have opportunities for promotion and advancement.
-The Company has also make a tuition reimbursement program available for approved degree programs that will enhance an employees skills for their job.
+Nortex Communications will continue to participate in employee training at industry sponsored events and vendor training as well as locally within the community college so that its current employees can continue to improve their skills and have opportunities for promotion and advancement.
+The Company has also made a tuition reimbursement program available for approved degree and certification programs that will enhance an employee's skills for their job.

-As positions become available that require skills that are not necessarily readily available within the local communities we serve, Nortex Communications will post these positions on industry and other web sites to have the opportunity to hire the most qualified candidates.
+As positions become available that require skills that are not necessarily readily available within the local communities we serve, Nortex Communications will post these positions on industry and other websites, including our own, to have the opportunity to hire the most qualified candidates.